 The Access Control panel is used to configure the rights to administer the organization.

-Organization Access Control Operations Center Security Group
+Organization Access Control: Operations Center System Administrators Security Group

-By default, the Operations Center has rights to completely administer any organization.
+Operations Center System Administrators have rights to completely administer any organization.
+These rights are inherited from the Global Access Controls and are shown below: